Panagiotis Roumeliotis: Biography

+In 1989, he was indicted along with Prime Minister Andreas Papandreou and three other ministers for the Koskotas scandal.

 From 1989 until 1994 he was Member of the European Parliament for PASOK.

 Throughout the 1990s and 2000s he held various positions, such as Special Representative of the Council of the European Union for the stability process in the Balkans (1997-2000) and President of the Working Group for democratization, human rights and minority rights of the South Eastern Europe Stability Pact (2000-2001).

 From March 2010 until December 2011, he was Greece's representative at the International Monetary Fund (IMF).

 In December 2011, he became Vice Chairman of Piraeus Bank, Greece's largest.
 The Chairman of the Bank, Michalis Sallas, was also an economic advisor for Andreas Papandreou, and he and Roumeliotis have known each other for many years.

 In 2015, he criticised the IMF of using seminars to misinform Greek journalists.